Oops and Daisies

 Time is precious with our little ones, but I’m learning it’s okay to take time for me too… whether it’s with a swipe of makeup in the morning, or giving myself permission to get back to my hobbies.

-When my oldest was nearly 5 months old, I did something that few in my life expected of me… I started an online makeup business.
+When my oldest was nearly five months old, I did something that few in my life expected of me: I started an online makeup business.
 Part of me did it for the extra income that we needed since I was only working part-time.
-But a big part of me did it for myself too.
+But a big part of me did it for myself, too.
 Makeup is 100% something I do for me.
 I wear it for no one else.
 The business side of it gave me an excuse to do something for myself — even it was just a swipe of mascara — on a regular basis.

 And while it still took me some time, you know what I learned?
 That’s I’m a better mom — and I’m a better ‘me’ — when I take some time for myself too, whether it be with makeup… or giving myself permission to spend a few minutes on a hobby.

-For me, I’m getting back to drawing (art time with the kids is much more fun now), reading books before bed (I read everything from my guilty pleasure of young adult novels like Simon vs. the Homo Sapiens Agenda, to personal development books, such as Girl Code and my favorite Brene Brown), and one of the things I think I missed most: writing.
+For me, I’m getting back to drawing (art time with the kids is much more fun now), reading books before bed (I read everything from my guilty pleasure of young adult novels like Simon vs. the Homo Sapiens Agenda, to personal development books, such as Girl Code and my favorite Brene Brown), and the thing I missed the most: writing.

 Parenthood has given me the chance to find myself all over again.
-And while I don’t think I’ve really changed per se, I’ve definitely grown and learned to focus more on what really matters… my family, but loving who the new me is too.
+While I don’t think the “core” of me has changed per se, I’ve definitely grown and learned to focus more on what really matters: my family, but loving who the new me is, too.

 Are you working on finding yourself again after becoming a mom?
 I’d love to hear more about your journey to rediscovering yourself in the comments, or contact me here!